brucearctor/demo-ingestion/README.md

 ### OpenTofu Explore

-This is my first exploration with OpenToFu, so adding/exploring some new tools
+This is my first exploration with OpenToFu, so adding/exploring some new tool(s)

 ex: https://github.com/tofuutils/pre-commit-opentofu and https://github.com/gamunu/vscode-opentofu

-##### TODO

-* configure buf registry
-...
-REMOTE config still not working.
-That'll be a cleanup item.